sandyhatessand/catwoman/docs/joss_paper.md

 When exoplanets pass in front of their stars from our point of view on Earth, they imprint a transit signature on the stellar light curve which, to date, has been assumed to be symmetric in time, owing to the planet being modelled as a circular area occulting the stellar surface (see, e.g., [@Mandel02]; [@Kreidberg15]; [@Luger19]).
 However this signature might be asymmetric due to several possible effects, one of which is the different temperature/pressure and/or chemical compositions the different terminator regions a transiting planet could have (see, e.g., [@Powell19]).
 Being able to model these asymmetric signatures directly from transit light curves could give us an unprecedented glimpse into planetary 3-dimensional structure, helping constrain models of atmospheric evolution, structure and composition.

-If this happens, then on one boundary (or 'terminator') between the nightside and dayside, the atmosphere would have a very different composition to the terminator on the opposite side.
-Therefore at specific wavelengths, one side of the planet may absorb more or less light than the other side, causing an asymmetry between the two terminators. ``catwoman`` can model transits with this assymmetry.

 ``catwoman`` is a Python package that models these assymmetric transit light curves, calculating light curves for any radially symmetric stellar limb darkening law and where planets are modelled as two semi-circles, of different radii, using the integration algorithm developed in [@Kreidberg15] and implemented in the ``batman`` library, from which ``catwoman`` builds upon.
 It is fast and efficient and open source with full documentation available to view at (INSERT readthedocs?).

 The light curves are modelled as follows: The decrease in flux, $\delta$, as a planet transits its star can be approximated by the sum